National Federation of SubPostmasters: Horizon scandal

-The NSFP was criticised in April 2021 by Mr Justice Fraser for its actions in relation to the Horizon IT scandal.
-The judgment handed down stated that "the NFSP is not remotely independent of the Post Office, nor does it appear to put its members’ interests above its own separate commercial interests."
+The NFSP was criticised in March 2019 by judge Peter Fraser for its actions in relation to the Horizon IT scandal.
+The judgment handed down by him stated that "the NFSP is not remotely independent of the Post Office, nor does it appear to put its members' interests above its own separate commercial interests."
 The NFSP claimed it had been misled by the Post Office.

 The NFSP later issued the following statement:

 In March 2020, the parliamentary Business, Energy and Industrial Strategy Committee launched a "Post Office & Horizon inquiry" and included within the inquiry's terms of reference the question "What role did the National Federation of Sub-postmasters play in the Horizon scandal in terms of representing affected sub-postmasters?"

-The statutory inquiry set up by the government in May 2021, the Post Office Horizon IT Inquiry, led by retired High Court judge Sir Wyn Williams, has within its issues to examine "What information and knowledge did [...] the National Federation of Subpostmasters [...] have about the following facts and matters during the relevant period."
+Converted into a statutory inquiry in 2021, the Post Office Horizon IT Inquiry, led by retired High Court judge Sir Wyn Williams, included within its list of issues an examination of the knowledge of the NFSP (along with the Communication Workers Union, UK Government Investments and the government) about problems relating to Horizon.